IPO Update: GoHealth Gets $750 Million IPO Ready To Go (Pending:GOCO)

 GoHealth has filed to raise $750 million in an IPO of its Class A shares.

-The firm provides insurance software to industry as well as a front end signup system for Medicare Advantage.
+The firm provides insurance software to the industry as well as a front-end signup system for Medicare Advantage.

 GOCO is growing quickly, producing strong metrics and the IPO appears reasonably priced, so is worth considering.